GU

 Discover Guatemala's traditional drinks, from locally produced spirits to regional wines.

-A popular Guatemalan aguardiente, a type of sugarcane liquor.
-It's often consumed neat or used in cocktails.
+Popular Guatemalan aguardiente, a type of sugarcane liquor.
+Often consumed neat or used in cocktails.
+Named after the national bird, it's a point of national pride and widely available.

 spirit40%